CMU-Perceptual-Computing-Lab/openpose/README.md

     }
 ```

-For the **heat maps storing format**, instead of individually saving each of the 67 heatmaps (18 body parts + background + 2 x 19 PAFs) individually, the library concatenate them vertically into a huge (width x #heat maps) x (height) matrix, i.e. it concats the heat maps by columns.
-E.g. columns [0, individual heat map width] contains the first heat map, columns [individual heat map width + 1, 2 * individual heat map width] contains the second heat map, etc. Note that some displayers are not able to display the resulting images given its size.
+For the **heat maps storing format**, instead of individually saving each of the 67 heatmaps (18 body parts + background + 2 x 19 PAFs) individually, the library concatenates them into a huge (width x #heat maps) x (height) matrix, i.e. it concats the heat maps by columns.
+E.g., columns [0, individual heat map width] contains the first heat map, columns [individual heat map width + 1, 2 * individual heat map width] contains the second heat map, etc. Note that some image viewers are not able to display the resulting images due to the size.
 However, Chrome and Firefox are able to properly open them.

 The saving order is body parts + background + PAFs.
-Any of them can be disabled with the program flags.
+Any of them can be disabled with program flags.
 If background is disabled, then the final image will be body parts + PAFs.
 The body parts and background follow the order of `POSE_COCO_BODY_PARTS` or `POSE_MPI_BODY_PARTS`, while the PAFs follow the order specified on POSE_BODY_PART_PAIRS in `poseParameters.hpp`.
-E.g. for COCO:
+E.g., for COCO:
 ```
     POSE_COCO_PAIRS    {1,2,   1,5,   2,3,   3,4,   5,6,   6,7,   1,8,   8,9,   9,10, 1,11,  11,12, 12,13,  1,0,   0,14, 14,16,  0,15, 15,17,   2,16,  5,17};
 ```

-Where each index is the key value corresponding with each body part on `POSE_COCO_BODY_PARTS`, e.g. 0 for "Neck", 1 for "RShoulder", etc.
+Where each index is the key value corresponding to each body part in `POSE_COCO_BODY_PARTS`, e.g., 0 for "Neck", 1 for "RShoulder", etc.

 #### Reading Saved Results
-We use standard formats (JSON, XML, PNG, JPG, ...) to save our results, so there will be lots of frameworks to read them later, but you might also directly use our functions on [include/openpose/filestream.hpp](include/openpose/filestream.hpp).
+We use standard formats (JSON, XML, PNG, JPG, ...) to save our results, so there will be lots of frameworks to read them later, but you might also directly use our functions in [include/openpose/filestream.hpp](include/openpose/filestream.hpp).
 In particular, `loadData` (for JSON, XML and YML files) and `loadImage` (for image formats such as PNG or JPG) to load the data into cv::Mat format.